rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 .. index:: Flags
 .. index:: RewrteRule: Flags

 Flags modify the behavior of the rule.
 You may have zero or more flags, and the effect is cumulative.
 Flags may be repeated where appropriate.
-For example, you may set several environment variables by using several \verb~[E]~ flags, or set several cookies with multiple \verb~[CO]~ flags.
+For example, you may set several environment variables by using several ``[E]`` flags, or set several cookies with multiple ``[CO]`` flags.
 Flags are separated with commas:

 ::